JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 CurrencyUnit currencyEUR = Monetary.getCurrency("EUR");
 ```

-Hereby all codes available from +java.util.Currency+ in the underlying JDK are mapped by default.
+Hereby all codes available from `java.util.Currency` in the underlying JDK are mapped by default.

 #### Access currencies by Locale

-You can use +java.util.Locale+ to access currencies.
-Hereby the +Locale+ instance, represents a
+You can use `java.util.Locale` to access currencies.
+Hereby the `Locale` instance, represents a
 country.
-All available countries can be accessed by calling +Locale.getISOCountries()+.
+All available countries can be accessed by calling `Locale.getISOCountries()`.
 With the
-given ISO country code a corresponding +Locale+ can be created:
+given ISO country code a corresponding `Locale` can be created:

 ```java
 String isoCountry = "USA";
 Locale country = new Locale("", isoCountry);
 ```

-Similarly to +java.util.Currency+ a +CurrencyUnit+ can be accessed using this +Locale+:
+Similarly to `java.util.Currency` a `CurrencyUnit` can be accessed using this `Locale`:

 _Accessing currencies by Locale_
 ```java